 This program was funded by Fulbright-Hays Group Projects Abroad in 2011, 2014, 2016 and 2018.
 The 2012 program received a grant from President Obama's 100,000 Strong Initiative.
 Each year the program follows a theme to tie together the cities visited and the content presented.
 From 2014 - 2018, the program has included themes related to the overland Silk Road routes, in particular Dunhuang and the Mogao Caves.
 As part of the Tang Center for Silk Road Studies, the Summer Institute will offer enriched content from the Silk Road, including land, sea and steppe locations to support teachers’ needs for curriculum development related this area.
 The 2018 program included study of Mongolia.

-Our Center has been awarded its fifth Fulbright-Hays Group Projects Abroad grant and is planning travel for summer 2022, conditions permitting.
-Applications will be available here in October 2021 with more details about the program and travel itinerary.
+Our Center has been awarded its fifth Fulbright-Hays Group Projects Abroad grant and is planning travel for summer 2024, conditions permitting.
+Applications are now available with more details about the program and travel itinerary.
+We are currently only accepting applications from K-12 Librarian candidates.
+The deadline to apply is October 27, 2023.